 Shadow IT has the potential to cause a variety of logistical, data loss prevention, productivity, and security concerns, including:

 While shadow IT is incredibly widespread and potentially dangerous, it can be mitigated against with the right tools and processes.
-With the help of (approved!) computer monitoring and management software, employee training, and suitable alternatives you can deploy a software asset management (SAM) strategy that effectively mitigates the threat of unmanaged technology.
+With the help of (approved!) computer monitoring software, employee training, and suitable alternatives you can deploy a software asset management (SAM) strategy that effectively mitigates the threat of unmanaged technology.

 To detect the use of unapproved and unfamiliar applications, you can monitor employee application use and web traffic for the prevalence of shadow IT.
 Once the demand for these applications is identified you can address the security concerns of unmanaged applications and services with the employees that are using them and take the opportunity to discuss viable alternatives or procedures.